IFRoS-ELTE/gps_wp_navigation/ReadMe.md

 # In a new terminal
 source ~/zedeli_ws/devel/setup.bash                          # source the workspace
-roslaunch scout_bringup sensors.launch                       # Spawns lidar, gnss
+roslaunch scout_bringup sensors.launch                       # Spawns lidar, gnss, and IMU

 # In a new terminal run
 source ~/zedeli_ws/devel/setup.bash                          # source the workspace